n2geoff/testit/README.md

 > A minimalistic testing library

-**Test.it** is a small testing library for people that want to live in code, not in tests.
+**Test.it** is a small client-side testing library for people that want to live in code, not in tests.
 No over engineering here.
-Inspired by the simplicity of libraries like [Tape](https://github.com/substack/tape),but the implementation ideas of things like [Expect](https://github.com/Automattic/expect.js) and [TinyTest](https://github.com/joewalnes/jstinytest)
+Inspired by the simplicity of libraries like [Jasmine](https://jasmine.github.io/), but implementation ideas based on [TinyTest](https://github.com/joewalnes/jstinytest)

 This is probally not a *cure-all* testing solution, if you want something more robust checkout [Jasmine](https://jasmine.github.io/), [Tape](https://github.com/substack/tape) or [Mocha](https://mochajs.org/) -- this is to...